tinugala/tinugala/README.md

 - 👋 Hi, I’m @tinugala
-- 👀 I’m interested in Full Stack Development
+- 👀 Software Developer Engineer
-- 🌱 I’m currently learning Full Stack Development
+- 🌱 I’m currently learning AI,ML.
-- 💞️ I’m looking to collaborate on fang
+- 💞️ I’m looking to collaborate with All Coders in World
 - 📫 How to reach me tinugala7.tg@gmail.com

 <!---